dustinpfister/blog_posts/_posts/nodejs-buffer-new.md

 ```

 ### 2.2 - Create a new buffer with Buffer.allocUnsafe if performance is of concern

+There is then also the option  of using Buffer.allocUnsafe as well, this results to a similar effect with new Buffer in versions of node before 8.x.
+When using it the reason why it is called unsafe is because old data in memory is not written over out of the box when it is used.
+However because of that it is a littler faster to get a blank buffer.

 ```js
 let buff = Buffer.allocUnsafe(512);
 let safe  = buff.every((b) => b === 0);